 Ivacy told us that to ensure IP addresses are not leaked via the WebRTC browser “feature,” users should use its Chrome or Firefox browser add-on in addition to its client software.

 We would normally criticize Ivacy for not warning users more clearly about this, but in our tests, we detected no leaks anyway.
 This includes any regular IPv4 and IPv6 DNS leaks, but also WebRTC (tested with IPv6) leaks even when not using a browser add-on.

 For more information about the danger posed by IP leaks, please check out A Complete Guide to IP Leaks.

-Ivacy has custom apps for Windows, macOS, Android, and iOS.
+Ivacy is simple to use and has custom apps for Windows, macOS, Android, and iOS.
 It also has browser add-ons for Firefox and Chrome.
 In theory, Ivacy offers an OpenELEC VPN add-on for Kodi.
 This is pretty cool, except that we were unable to connect to the Source URL.

-Manual setup guides are provided for various other platforms, including Linux (Debian/PPTP and Mint/PPTP and SSTP), Android-based smart TV’s (PPTP and L2TP), DD-WRT routers (PPTP) and games consoles (via VPN sharing).
+Manual setup guides are provided for various other platforms, including a VPN for Linux (Debian/PPTP and Mint/PPTP and SSTP), Android-based smart TV’s (PPTP and L2TP), DD-WRT routers (PPTP) and games consoles (via VPN sharing).

 The Windows Client